Get insider access

 Sofa Pickup Post Test

 When used with its turbo brush attachment, the Dyson V11 does a good job of handling pet hair on upholstered surfaces.
-It clears long strands of hair without too much difficulty but leaves some shorter strands on the very edges of the path of its tool.
+It clears long strands of hair without too much difficulty but leaves some shorter strands on the very edges of the path of its tool, requiring an extra pass.

 Performance